andreyorst/fnl-http/README.md

 - `read` - reads an amount of bytes (or a pattern) from the Reader, advancing it.
 - `peek` - peeks at a specified amount of bytes without advancing the Reader.
-- `lines` - returns a function, that returns lines, similarly to `(: (io.open "file") :lines)`
+- `lines` - returns a function, that returns lines, similar to `(: (io.open "file") :lines)`
 - `close` - closes the Reader, such that all methods no longer return any values.

-Readers are helpful for processing large request bodies, allowing stream-like workflow.
+Readers help process large request bodies and allow stream-like workflow.

 There are a few predefined readers: